RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Known-Incompatibilities.md

   - *Aircrack suite* &#8592; this suite does not support `airodump` and `aireplay` for OSX/MacOS
   - *Wireless tools* &#8592; `iwconfig` does not exist in OSX/MacOS, and `airport` command cannot be used.
 It generates different outputs

-Anyway, you can try to run airgeddon on OSX/MacOS using Docker container (is in alpha phase, not working yet).
+Anyway, you can try to run airgeddon on OSX/MacOS using Docker container (this died in alpha phase, researching abandoned due to the lack of help).
 Take a look at the [Docker] Wiki section.
 <p align="center">
 	<img src="https://raw.githubusercontent.com/v1s1t0r1sh3r3/airgeddon/master/imgs/wiki/apple_airgeddon_docker.png" title="Mac OSX airgeddon docker">
 </p>